bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_the-silver-cup.md

 ###E. It is the Responsibility of the Christian to Seek Earnestly the Best Gift.

-> 1 Corinthians 12:31a But covet earnestly the best gifts:...
+> 1 Corinthians 12:31a But covet earnestly the best gifts:&hellip;

 > Hebrews 6:1,2 -- Therefore leaving the principles of the doctrine of Christ, let us go on unto perfection; not laying again the foundation of repentance from dead works, and of faith toward God, 2 Of the doctrine of baptisms, and of laying on of hands, and of resurrection of the dead, and of eternal judgment.